1. Home

 While some states and utility companies offer programs like solar renewable energy certificates (SRECs) and net metering, which compensate you for the electricity your panels produce, make sure you understand what this will mean financially before committing to a home solar system.
 In some places, net metering credits are never paid out in cash, and SREC values vary widely by state.

-With net metering or increasingly common alternatives like net billing, customers receive credits for the solar energy they send to the grid to cover the grid energy they use (most routinely at night).
+With net metering or increasingly common alternatives like net billing, customers receive credits for the solar energy they send to the grid to cover the grid electricity they draw from it.
 You can save money on your monthly utility bill, but making money from the utility company is unlikely or minimal.

 See how much you can save by going solar with Palmetto